biocorecrg/CoursesCRG_Containers_Nextflow_May_2022/README.md

 ## Dates, time, location

-* Dates: February 07-11, 2022
+* Dates: 30th May until 3rd June 2022 and additionaly 7th of June 2022.
+Time: 9:30 - 13:30h (CET)

 * Location: virtual, via Zoom.

 ## Program

-### Day 1: Introduction to Linux containers and Docker
+### Day 1: Introduction to Linux containers, Docker and Singularity

 * 12:00-13:30 Introduction to containers
 * 13:30-14:30 Lunch
 * 14:30-16:00 Introduction to Docker

-### Day 2: Docker and Singularity

 * 10:00-11:30 Docker
 * 11:30-12:00 Coffee break
 * 12:00-13:30 Docker follow-up and Introduction to Singularity
 * 13:30-14:30 Lunch
 * 14:30-16:00 Singularity

-### Day 3: Understand and run a basic Nexflow pipeline
+### Day 2: Understand and run a basic Nexflow pipeline

-* 10:00-11:30 Introduction to Nextflow
+* 9:30-11:30 Introduction to Nextflow
 * 11:30-12:00 Coffee break
 * 12:00-13:30 Channels and Operators
 * 13:30-14:30 Lunch
-* 14:30-16:00 More complex scripts
+* 14:30-13:30 More complex scripts

-### Day 4: Write, modify and run a complex pipeline
+### Day 3: Write, modify and run a complex pipeline

 * 10:00-11:30 Decoupling resources and parameters
 * 11:30-12:00 Coffee break